ibm-cloud-architecture/refarch-data-science/README.md

 Optional steps are:
 1. Create a Spark service in Bluemix and connect it to the DSX project.
-2. Modify the notebook to connect to a dahsDB data source.
+2. Modify the notebook to connect to a dashDB data source.

 ## Services used in the reference architecture
 The reference architecture uses the following IBM services and offerings.